MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 1. Obtains an unused data buffer from the data buffer ring.
 2. Programs that data buffer to its hardware for receive.
-3. Once new network data has been received, the driver links the packet and fragment descriptor together with that data buffer.
+3. Once new network data has been received, links the packet and fragment descriptor together with that data buffer.
 4. Returns the packet descriptor, the fragment descriptors, and the data buffer to the OS.

 #### Obtaining an unused data buffer from the data buffer ring